 PNC Virtual Wallet review

-Get the perks of a checking and savings account in one, though at unclear interest rates.
+Get the perks of a checking and savings account in one, though interest rates are low.

 The PNC Virtual Wallet offers the features of a checking account and savings account rolled into one.
 It’s interest-bearing, comes with ATM access and helps you track your spending through an app.
-But interest rates aren’t easy to nail down, and monthly fees could eat into your savings.
+But interest rates top out at 0.03% and monthly fees could eat into your savings.

 $7 per month

 |APY||0.03% on balances of $2,500+ with a relationship rate when you meet certain requirements.|